LOTHAR KLEIN (b. Jan. 27, 1932 - d. Jan. 3, 2004)

 His work has been accorded attention by major international orchestras and conductors in both symphonic and light music venues.
 One doubts if Lothar Klein could be pinned down to any one stylistic thrust and therein lies his strength.

-Lothar Klein was born in Hannover, Germany in 1932, raised in England, educated in the United States, and, became a naturalized Canadian citizen in 1985.
+Lothar Klein was born in Hannover, Germany in 1932, raised in England and the United States, and immigrated to Canada in 1968.
 By age 12, he was already an excellent pianist.
 From the time he was a young boy he was attracted to symphonic music.
 He received a diversified education, which included studies in philosophy and literature and piano with Olga Samaroff-Stokowski.

 From early in his creative career, Lothar was writing works for some two dozen stage and for film productions, earning the Golden Reel Award from the American Academy of Film Sciences in 1956.
 Other awards include Rockefeller New Music Prizes (1965 and 1967) and the Greenwood Choral Prize (1968, for Three Chinese Laments), and the Floyd S. Chalmers Performing Arts Creation Award in 1982.

 His compositional efforts were encouraged by Dimitri Mitropoulos, Antal Dorati and Goffretto Petrassi.
 He also studied with leading exponents of the avant-garde in Berlin.
 He studied composition with Paul Fetler at the University of Minnesota, orchestration privately with Antal Dorati (1956-8), and composition in 1956 with Goffredo Petrassi at Tanglewood and on a Fulbright Fellowship (1958-60) with Josef Rufer and Boris Blacher in Berlin, and Luigi Nono in Darmstadt.
 In 1961, he received a Ph.D. in Musicology and Composition from the University of Minnesota.